-2-1.92.7 Anti-Nepotism Policy - A Department Manager, or person with authority to hire or promote or effectively recommend hiring or promoting employees within a department, shall not hire or reclassify or effectively recommend hiring or reclassifying within the department the following any persons living in his/her household or any of the following persons, whether related by blood, adoption or marriage: parent, grandparent, child, grandchild, sibling, spouse, or domestic partner.
-Persons hired in violation of this Policy shall be terminated, and persons reclassified in violation of this Policy shall be returned to their previous position, if vacant, otherwise they shall be terminated.
+2-2.7 Anti-Nepotism Policy - A Department Manager, or person with authority to hire or promote or effectively recommend hiring or promoting employees within a department, shall not hire or reclassify or effectively recommend hiring or reclassifying within the department any persons living in his/her household or any of the following persons whether related by blood, adoption or marriage: parent, grandparent, child, grandchild, sibling, spouse, or domestic partner.
+Persons hired in violation of this Policy shall be terminated, and persons reclassified in violation of this Policy shall be terminated.